BG Products Available

 Archeology is the study of man's past by studying the remains of his culture.
 Each automobile sitting in someone's yard, barn, garage or under a tarp is a way to dig into the past of the car, it's previous owners, by studying the the stories attached to it... looking into it's soul.

 As I travel the back-roads and byways of Connecticut and New England I see many of these aforementioned "artifacts".
 What I have set out to do is document in photos and text the stories attached to many of these vehicles.
 If at all possible, to save them from disintegrating into iron oxide dust and put them into the hands of those who will enjoy adding chapters to the story, whether they chose to use the car as a donor so that another may live, or bring the car back and put it back into service.
-Sometimes, those cars haven't fallen into disrepair and the owners simply want or need to move the car.
-We're there to assist in putting those cars into the hands of the next conservator.
+Sometimes, those cars haven't fallen into disrepair and the owners simply want or need to sell their car.
+I'm there to assist in putting those cars into the hands of the next conservator, to assist you in selling that classic or special interest car.

 If you have an interesting story, or history, of a certain auto that you would like to share, please contact us and we will publish it here on the site.
 Hopefully you have some photos to accompany it.

-If you have a vehicle that you would like to move on to another caretaker, please use the "Place My Car" to contact us.
+If you have a vehicle that you would like to move on to another caretaker, and have me assist in selling it for you, please use the "Place My Car" to contact us.